philj56/base16-crosh/README.md

 2. Open the developer console with **Ctrl-Shift-J**.
 3. Paste the contents of colors/base16-{theme}.js into the console and press Enter.

 To return to the crosh defaults, use colors/crosh-default.js.
+You may need to open a new crosh window for all changes to take effect.